 Claudia Romard Hofmann, CPDT-KA

 Claudia is a Certified Professional Dog Trainer (CPDT-KA) with more than 30 years of experience in dog training and canine behavior modification.
-Claudia is originally from Germany where she started training dogs competitively at the young age of 14, competed in the sport of Schutzhund in Regional and National Level competitions, taught pet obedience classes since the early 90s and after she moved into the US in 2002 she immediately started to do the same here; personally her biggest success as a dog trainer and handler was her “Vice National Schutzhund Champion” title in 2006.
+Claudia is originally from Germany, where she started training dogs competitively at the young age of 14.
+She competed in the sport of Schutzhund in Regional and National Level competitions and taught pet obedience classes since the early 90s.
+After she moved to the US in 2002, she immediately started to do the same here; personally, her most significant success as a dog trainer and handler was her “Vice National Schutzhund Champion” title in 2006.

 In 2007 we were fortunate to add Claudia to our team, and she has been teaching classes ever since.
 Claudia teaches on Saturdays only as her “real job” as an Assistant Manager in a Bank requires her attention Monday through Friday.
 Along with standard training classes, Claudia specializes in problem behavior dogs and finding individualized solutions to address these problems.

-Claudia is passionate about all dogs and her main objective is to help our clients learn to understand their individual dogs better, based upon the dogs own characteristics and tendencies that might differ from other dogs in the class.
+Claudia is passionate about all dogs.
+Her main objective is to help our clients learn to understand their dogs better based on their characteristics and tendencies that might differ from other dogs in the class.
 Her teaching style is based on canine behavior science and transparency in its approach.
-Her classes are not “cookie-cutter,” everyone receives the same basic training, but the pace and detailed technique are dependent on the individual needs of the team.
-Claudia’s strives to create a respectful and trusting relationship and the bond between human and dog.
+Her classes are not “cookie-cutter.”
+Everyone receives the same basic training, but the pace and precise technique depend on the team’s individual needs.
+Claudia strives to create a respectful, trusting relationship and bond between humans and dogs.

-Many employee pets, including Dr. Mike’s and Dr. Brian’s dogs, have been through her classes with great success.
+Many employee pets, including Dr. Mike’s and Dr. Brian’s dogs, have been through her classes successfully.

-Claudia’s favorite breed has been the German Shepherd Dog and her Kennel name “van Gogh” is world known.
-Claudia and her son share their home with a 13-year-old sable GSD and a 6-year-old rescued Pitbull-Mix who is a certified Therapy Dog.
+Claudia’s favorite breed is the German Shepherd Dog; her Kennel name, “Van Gogh,” is world-renowned.
+Claudia and her son share their home with a 13-year-old sable GSD and a 6-year-old rescued Pitbull-Mix, a certified Therapy Dog.

 Karen Rich CPDT-KA

-Since 1998, Karen has been active in the area of animal-assisted therapy (AAT).
-Her background in psychiatry and education equipped her to move into this field and to become an educator, as well as a tester/observer for the Alliance of Therapy Dogs.
+Since 1998, Karen has been active in animal-assisted therapy (AAT).
+Her background in psychiatry and education equipped her to move into this field and become an educator and a tester/observer for the Alliance of Therapy Dogs.
 Many of her students have gone on to actively visit hospitals, nursing homes, schools, libraries, and senior centers, bringing joy and hope to others.
-Karen and her dog, Mya, are very active in the community, visiting several medical facilities each week.
-Mya has made well over 650 therapeutic visits, and has reached the highest title of therapy dogs that the AKC awards- “Distinguished Therapy Dog.”
-Mya can be seen acting as a “demo” dog and assistant in some of GACC’s obedience classes as well.
+Karen and her dog, Mya, are active in the community, visiting several weekly medical facilities.
+Mya has made well over 650 therapeutic visits and has reached the highest title of a therapy dog that the AKC awards- “Distinguished Therapy Dog.”
+Mya can also act as a “demo” dog and assistant in some of GACC’s obedience classes.

-Karen has a particular interest in the early socialization of dogs and strengthening the human-animal bond.
+Karen is particularly interested in the early socialization of dogs and strengthening the human-animal bond.
 She is GACC’s dog behavioral instructor for the GACC Daycare team.
-She is currently supervised by three cats, two Golden Retrievers, and a German Shepherd Dog, who bring her much happiness, keep her on her toes, and teach her new things all the time!
+She is currently supervised by three cats, two Golden Retrievers, and a German Shepherd Dog, who brings her much happiness, keeps her on her toes, and teaches her new things all the time!